caliz83/PortfolioWebAppJS/README.md

-navbar is fucking up
+navbar is fucking up - fixed!
-fix form
+fix form - done!
-wtf is happening with the carousel, man???? adjust hero image, if time permits
+wtf is happening with the carousel, man???? adjust hero image, if time permits level out h1 and navbar create button function